Course Syllabus

 Course Description: Provides an opportunity to study theories, principles, practices, techniques, and strategies utilized in the business field through an internship related to the major field of study and an integral or important part of their program of study.
 Reflect on classroom knowledge and develop practical experience in professional business situations through an approved internship.
 May be repeated.

-Prerequisite: An undergraduate major in the College of Business with at least sophomore standing and departmental consent (which will require completion of forms and permission of a business faculty member), and acceptance into an approved internship.
-Departmental credit for course cross-listings (ACCT395, MNGT395, etc.) may have additional requirements for consent.
+Prerequisite: An undergraduate major in the College of Business with at least sophomore standing, departmental consent, and acceptance into an approved internship.
+Credit for course cross-listings (ACCT395, MNGT395, etc.) may have additional requirements for consent.
+Prerequisites may be waived in special circumstances and with permission.

 Variable Credit.
 BSAD 395 can be taken for 0, 1, 2, or 3 credit hours.
 See the Advising Considerations section for additional guidance on credit hours.

 Cross-Listings.
-BSAD 395 is cross-listed as ACCT, ACTS, ECON, FINA, MNGT, and SCMA.
+BSAD 395 is cross-listed as ACCT, ACTS, ECON, ENTR, FINA, MNGT, and SCMA.

 Internship for Credit Approval